Auto-Rectify Network for Unsupervised Indoor Depth Estimation: Conclusion

 \section{Conclusion}

-In this paper, we investigate the degenerate motion in indoor videos, and theoretically analyze its impact on the unsupervised monocular depth learning.
-We conclude that (i) rotational motion dominates translational motion in videos taken by handheld devices, and (ii) rotation behaves as noises while translation contributes effective signals to learning.
-Moreover, we propose a novel data pre-processing method, which searches for modestly translational pairs and remove their relative rotation for effective training.
-Comprehensive results in different datasets and learning frameworks demonstrate the efficacy of proposed method, and we establish a new unsupervised SOTA performance in challenging indoor NYUv2 dataset.
+In this paper, we analyze the impact of ego-motion on the indoor unsupervised depth learning problem.
+Our analysis shows that (i) rotational motions dominate the camera motions in videos taken by handheld devices, and (ii) rotation behaves as noises while translation contributes effective signals to training.
+Based on the analysis, we propose a data pre-processing method to rectify the training image pairs.
+The results show that training on rectified image pairs can effectively improve the performance.
+Besides, we propose an Auto-Rectify Network with novel loss functions, which are integrated into the existing self-supervised learning framework for end-to-end learning.
+The comprehensive evaluation results in different datasets demonstrate the efficacy and universality of our proposed methods.